 - Because Jeff is operating a 500 acre farm as well as a feed program, feed and other farm operations occur on alternating weeks.
 Orders are due every other Sunday, and feed is ready to pick up by end of the week (either Friday afternoon or the following Monday afternoon).
-Email Melinda at firstname.lastname@example.org to be added to the order reminder email list for on farm pick ups.
+Email Melinda at email@example.com to be added to the order reminder email list for on farm pick ups.
 Extra feed is typically not kept on hand at the farm, so on-farm feed pick up is available by order only.

-- Email your feed order to email@example.com by Sunday night on the milling week.
+- Email your feed order to firstname.lastname@example.org by Sunday night on the milling week.
 Note which feed pick up time you would like: Friday 4:30-6:30 or Monday 4:30-6:30.
-Melinda will respond with a confirmation and follow up later with more details.
+Melinda will respond with a confirmation and follow up in the next 1-2 days with invoicing.

 - Pricing for feed pick-up on farm is below in the right hand columns of our price list.
-You will be charged the same price regardless of quantity of bags ordered.
-Why?
 Customers picking up on-farm are charged wholesale pricing plus a small administrative fee, that's it!

-- When feed is ready for pick up, you'll be sent an invoice as well as contact info for Jeff Bender.
-Payment should be made to Melinda through Country Farm and Home.
+- Payment should be made to Melinda through Country Farm and Home.
 Most customers leave a credit card on file, but if interested in other options, contact Melinda (919) 545-4429.
 Payment is not processed until after your pick up window has passed.
 Any issues that arise during feed pick up should be texted to Melinda immediately so invoicing can be corrected before your card is charged.